Note: This file is about 140K in size so may take a few seconds to load,

 those of the Bible, both Old Testament and New).
 He was

-dissatisfied with the polytheism, idolatry and injustices
+dissatisfied with the polytheism, idolatry and injustices of

 Mecca and became convinced of the existence and mighty